Proteusiq/graphs/README.md

 ![neo4j python](images/who.png)

-What are the name and age of people leaving in Gurrevej 48 under 18 years old?:
+What are the names and age of children leaving in Gurrevej 48 under 18 years old?:
 <details><summary>Query</summary>
 <p>